I Wanted My Own Agent Library, So I Built One

 The model should not hold the keys.
 It should fill out the request form.

-Let the Agent Do the Thing It Is Best At
+Let The Model Do What It Is Good At

 That Is Where Spectre Kinetic Enters

-Here is the part that made me grin like an engineer who just deleted 400 lines of integration glue: you can teach the tool through normal Elixir documentation.
 The function stays a function.
 The examples live near the function.
-The agent learns the shape of the action from the same place a human would look.
+The agent learns the shape of the action from the same place a human developer would look.

 defmodule MyApp.Emailer do